HOME WISE Uranium Project > Enrichment & Fuel Fab. > Issues >

 NRC publishes Proposed Rule

 Federal Register: July 17, 2000 (Vol. 65, No. 137) p.
-44359-44397 (download full notice external link):
+44359-44397 (download full notice ):

 Major Revision to 10 CFR Part 71: Compatibility With ST-1 -- The IAEA Transportation Safety Standards -- And Other Transportation Safety Issues, Issues Paper, and Notice of Public Meetings; Proposed Rule

-"SUMMARY: The Nuclear Regulatory Commission (NRC) is considering a rulemaking that would revise the Commission's regulations on packaging and transporting radioactive material to make it compatible with the International Atomic Energy Agency (IAEA) external link transportation safety standards as well as codify other requirements.
+"SUMMARY: The Nuclear Regulatory Commission (NRC) is considering a rulemaking that would revise the Commission's regulations on packaging and transporting radioactive material to make it compatible with the International Atomic Energy Agency (IAEA) transportation safety standards as well as codify other requirements.
 The NRC is seeking early public input on the major issues associated with such a rulemaking.
 To aid in that process, the NRC is requesting comments on the issues paper included in this notice." [...]
 "NRC also intends to conduct three public meetings in August and September of this year to discuss those issues and solicit public comments."

 [...]